Information for Authors

 To encourage transparency and reproducible research (Laine C, Goodman SN,

 Griswold ME, Sox HC.
 Reproducible research:

 moving toward research the public can really trust.
-Ann Intern Med, Mar
+Ann Intern Med.

-research article and systematic review/meta-analysis indicating the authors
+research article, systematic review/meta-analysis, and brief research report indicating the authors

 willingness to share the following items with the public:

 Study protocol (original and amendments)

 For articles reporting clinical trials submitted after April 19, 2016, the